gpaddis/datalo/README.md

-Dataloader Tools
+Dataloader List Converter
 =====
+**Warning: this software is in development and is not fully functional yet.** Watch the repository to be informed when the first version will be released.

-When we need a list of ISBNs or ISSNs to update target portfolios on SFX via the *dataloader*, we usually have to fetch the identifiers manually from non standardized lists in delimiter-separated formats (CSV, TSV) or Excel worksheets.
-The identifiers we need are usually merged in single fields, connected with different separators each time.
+When we perform operations on SFX target portfolios via the *dataloader*, we need a clean list of ISBNs or ISSNs in a tab separated file. usually have to fetch the identifiers manually from non standardized lists in delimiter-separated formats (CSV, TSV) or Excel worksheets.
+The identifiers we need are sometimes merged in single fields, connected with different separators each time.
 This is an extract of such a list:

 ```
 "Author"	"Editor"	"Illustrator"	"PrintISSN"	"OnlineISSN"	"PrintISBN"	"OnlineISBN"